Fox News has got the inside of Anna Nicole Smith's refrigerator.

 This guy says, 20 years ago, climate research became politicized in favor, 20 years ago, in favor of one particular hypothesis, which redefined the subject as the study of the effect of greenhouse gases.

-Enthusiasm for the global warming scare ensures that the heat waves make headlines, while contrary symptoms such as this winter's billion-dollar loss of California crops to unusual frost are relegated to the business pages.
+Enthusiasm for global warming, the global warming scare, ensures that the heat waves make headlines, while contrary symptoms such as this winter's billion-dollar loss of California crops to unusual frost are relegated to the business pages.

 And he's right about that.

-So he says, One awkward question you can ask when you're forking out those extra taxes for climate change is, Why is East Antarctica getting colder?
+So he says, one awkward question you can ask when you're forking out those extra taxes for climate change is: quote, why is East Antarctica getting colder?

 The ice is getting bigger.